-In 2017, Ameren continued to make significant investment in its utility businesses by making capital expenditures of \$0.8 billion, \$0.5 billion, \$0.2 billion, and \$0.6 billion in Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Illinois Natural Gas, and Ameren Transmission, respectively.
-For 2018 through 2022, Ameren's cumulative capital expenditures are projected to range from \$10.5 billion to \$11.4 billion.
-The projected spending by segment includes up to \$4.5 billion, \$2.5 billion, \$1.7 billion, and \$2.7 billion for Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Illinois Natural Gas, and Ameren Transmission, respectively.
+In 2018, Ameren continued to make significant investment in its utility businesses by making capital expenditures of \$0.9 billion, \$0.6 billion, \$0.5 billion, and \$0.3 billion in Ameren Missouri, Ameren Transmission, Ameren Illinois Electric Distribution, and Ameren Illinois Natural Gas, respectively.
+For 2019 through 2023, Ameren's cumulative capital expenditures are projected to range from \$12.8 billion to \$13.9 billion.
+The projected spending by segment includes up to \$7.1 billion, \$2.7 billion, \$2.5 billion, and \$1.6 billion for Ameren Missouri, Ameren Illinois Electric Distribution, Ameren Transmission, and Ameren Illinois Natural Gas, respectively, including approximately \$1 billion to acquire two wind generation facilities in 2020 at Ameren Missouri.